alabamenhu/LanguageTag/README.md

 Once you've created a language tag, you have the following simple methods to introspect it.

   * **`.language`**
   The language code.
+  Introspections: *.well-formed, .valid, .preferred, .deprecated, .macrolanguage, .default-script*)
   * **`.script`**
   The script used, will be omitted if the same as the default script.
+  Introspections: *.well-formed, .valid, .deprecated*)
   * **`.region`**
   The region code
+  Introspections: *.well-formed, .valid, .deprecated, .preferred*)
   * **`.variants`**
   The variant codes.
 This object provides positional access to its subtags.
+  Introspections: *.well-formed, .valid, .valid-for-tag, .deprecated, .prefixes*)
   * **`.extensions`**
   Any extensions.
 This object provides hashy access (currently recognizing `<t>` and `<u>`)
   * **`.private-use`**
   Any private use tags.
 This object provides positional access to its subtags.

-Each of the above will stringify into the exact code, but may also have additional methods.
+Each of the above will stringify into the exact code, but also has introspective methods.
 For instance, `.language.default-script` tells you what the default script for the language is.
-These will be documented more in a future release.

 ## Canonicalization